kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/final-deliverables.md

 #### References

-- List key sources in a standard citation format.
+- List the sources you used in a standard citation format.
+Be sure to include videos, tutorials, and other resources you used.
-- Note that you must use TryHackme a references, and you should detail each room that you used.
+- Note again that you must use TryHackme references, and you should detail each room that you used.

 ##### Report Tips